bossloh/Devops_nodeJS/README.md

-# Simple npm build and test upon push and pull to/from master
+# Simple npm build and test upon push and pull to/from master using NodeJS

 Basic Github Actions Workflow for running mocha unit tests.